No nobler figure ever stood in the forefront of a nation’s life. — John Richard Green

-Born of a distinguished family in the days when the American colonies were still ruled by an aristocracy, Washington started with all that good birth and tradition could give.
+Born of a distinguished family in the days when an aristocracy still ruled the American colonies, Washington started with all that good birth and tradition could give.
 Beyond this, however, he had little.
-His family was poor, his mother was left early a widow, and he was forced, after a very limited education, to go out into the world to fight for himself.
+His family was poor, his mother was left early as a widow, and he was forced to go out into the world after a very limited education to fight for himself.
 He had strong within him the adventurous spirit of his race.
-He became a surveyor, and in the pursuit of this profession plunged into the wilderness, where he soon grew to be an expert hunter and backwoodsman.
-Even as a boy, the gravity of his character and his mental and physical vigor commended him to those about him, and responsibility and military command was put in his hands at an age when most young men are just leaving college.
-As the times grew threatening on the frontier, he was sent on a perilous mission to the Indians, in which, after passing through many hardships and dangers, he achieved success.
-When the troubles came with France it was by the soldiers under his command that the first shots were fired in the war which was to determine whether the North American continent should be French or English.
+In pursuing this profession, he became a surveyor and plunged into the wilderness, where he soon grew to be an expert hunter and backwoodsman.
+Even as a boy, the gravity of his character and his mental and physical vigor commended him to those about him, and responsibility and military command was put in his hands when most young men were leaving college.
+As the times grew threatening on the frontier, he was sent on a dangerous mission to the Indians, in which, after passing through many hardships and dangers, he achieved success.
+When the troubles came with France, the soldiers under his command fired the first shots in the war to determine whether the North American continent should be French or English.
 In his earliest expedition, he was defeated by the enemy.
-Later, he was with General Edward Braddock, and it was he who tried, to rally the broken English army on the stricken field near Fort Duquesne.
-On that day of surprise and slaughter, he displayed not only cool courage but the reckless daring which was one of his chief characteristics.
+Later, he was with General Edward Braddock, and it was he who tried to rally the broken English army on the stricken field near Fort Duquesne.
+On that day of surprise and slaughter, he displayed cool courage and reckless daring, which was one of his chief characteristics.
 He so exposed himself that bullets passed through his coat and hat, and the Indians and the French who tried to bring him down thought he bore a charmed life.
-He afterward served with distinction all through the French War, and when peace came he went back to the estate which he had inherited from his brother, the most admired man in Virginia.
+He afterward served with distinction throughout the French War, and when peace came, he returned to the estate he had inherited from his brother, the most admired man in Virginia.